Ghoul-SSZ/ScreenshotService/README.md

 PONG
 ```

-Once the server is up and running you can then proceed to clone can run the project
+Once the server is up and running you can then proceed to clone and run the project

 ```bash
 git clone https://github.com/Ghoul-SSZ/ScreenshotService.git